iszczesniak/cpp/memory/index.md

 # Constructor elision

-C++ elides (avoids) the copy constructor or the *move* constructor when the source is a temporary object, because that temporary is created in its destination.
+C++ elides (avoids) the copy constructor or the *move* constructor when the source is a temporary expression (an expression that creates a temporary), because the value of the temporary is created in the destination.
 This is called **constructor elision**, and applies to no other constructors.
 The move constructor is part of the move semantics.

 This example demonstrates the copy elision in the initialization of: